 - Ensure that required sound-producing devices and flares are on board.
 Check that the flares (federal law requires three) are not expired.

-- Protect night vision by using red dashboard lights or a flashlight with a red lens.
+- Protect your night vision - use red dashboard lights or a flashlight with a red lens.

 - On boats with headlights, use these only for docking or close-quarters maneuvering.